President of China: Powers and duties

 The president functions as the state representative of China both internally and externally.
 According to the constitution, the presidency is not a position but a state organ that represents the PRC in state activities, but one person serves the presidency.
+Mao Zedong rejected that the president of China functioned as China's head of state, arguing instead that the major differences between the Soviet system and the Chinese was that the presidency acted as a representative of the state collective leadership.
+Liu Shaoqi in his report on the 1954 Constitution of China, stated that the powers of the Chinese head of state was jointly exercised by the permanent organ, the Standing Committee of the National People's Congress and the president.
+The president has no independent powers other than those bestowed by China's permanent organ.

-Under the current constitution, instated in 1982 with minor revisions in later years, the president has the power to promulgate laws, select and dismiss the premier (head of government), vice premiers, state councillors as well as ministers of the State Council, grant presidential pardons, declare states of emergency, issue mass mobilization orders, and issue state honours.
+Under the current constitution, the president has the power issue orders to promulgate laws, select and dismiss the premier (head of government), (Note: In theory, the president has discretion in selecting the premier, though in practice, the premier has historically been selected through the top-level discussions of the Chinese Communist Party.
+Upon the premier's nomination, the NPC convenes to confirm the nomination, but since only one name is on the ballot, it can only approve or reject.
+To date, it has never rejected a personnel nomination.
+Since the premier, the head of government in China, is the most important political appointment in the Chinese government, the nomination power, under some circumstances, may give the president real political influence.) appoint vice premiers, state councillors as well as ministers of the State Council upon the nomination of the premier, grant presidential pardons, declare states of emergency, issue mass mobilization orders, and issue state honours.
 In addition, the president names and dismisses ambassadors to foreign countries and signs and annuls treaties with foreign entities.
-According to the Constitution, all of these powers require the approval or confirmation of the National People's Congress (NPC), which the office is subject to.
+According to the Constitution, all of these powers require the approval or confirmation of the National People's Congress (NPC) or its Standing Committee, which the office is subject to.
 The president also conducts state visits on behalf of the People's Republic.
 (Note: Currently, a specially configured Boeing 747-8i is used to carry the president on international trips.
-See Air transports of heads of state and government#China, People's Republic of (China) for more details.)
+See Air transports of heads of state and government#China for more details.)
 Under the constitution, the "state visit" clause is the only presidential power that does not stipulate any form of oversight from the NPC.
 As the vast majority of presidential powers are dependent on the ratification of the NPC, the president is, in essence, a symbolic post without any direct say in the governance of the state.
 It is, therefore, conceived to mainly function as a symbolic institution of the state rather than an office with true executive powers.